AbubakrChan/content/files/en-us/web/javascript/guide/functions/index.md

 - {{jsxref("Global_Objects/decodeURIComponent", "decodeURIComponent()")}}
   - : The **`decodeURIComponent()`** method decodes a Uniform Resource Identifier (URI) component previously created by {{jsxref("Global_Objects/encodeURIComponent", "encodeURIComponent")}} or by a similar routine.
 - {{jsxref("Global_Objects/encodeURI", "encodeURI()")}}
-  - : The **`encodeURI()`** method encodes a Uniform Resource Identifier (URI) by replacing each instance of certain characters by one, two, three, or four escape sequences representing the UTF-8 encoding of the character (will only be four escape sequences for characters composed of two "surrogate" characters).
+  - : The **`encodeURI()`** method encodes a Uniform Resource Identifier (URI) by replacing each instance of certain characters with one, two, three, or four escape sequences representing the UTF-8 encoding of the character (will only be four escape sequences for characters composed of two "surrogate" characters).
 - {{jsxref("Global_Objects/encodeURIComponent", "encodeURIComponent()")}}
-  - : The **`encodeURIComponent()`** method encodes a Uniform Resource Identifier (URI) component by replacing each instance of certain characters by one, two, three, or four escape sequences representing the UTF-8 encoding of the character (will only be four escape sequences for characters composed of two "surrogate" characters).
+  - : The **`encodeURIComponent()`** method encodes a Uniform Resource Identifier (URI) component by replacing each instance of certain characters with one, two, three, or four escape sequences representing the UTF-8 encoding of the character (will only be four escape sequences for characters composed of two "surrogate" characters).
 - {{jsxref("Global_Objects/escape", "escape()")}}
   - : The deprecated **`escape()`** method computes a new string in which certain characters have been replaced by a hexadecimal escape sequence.
 Use {{jsxref("Global_Objects/encodeURI", "encodeURI")}} or {{jsxref("Global_Objects/encodeURIComponent", "encodeURIComponent")}} instead.
 - {{jsxref("Global_Objects/unescape", "unescape()")}}